ctwoolsey/ember-paper-react/README.md

 element.
 But to make life easier, `@triggerId` has been added to the attributes so the trigger element can be referenced in the HTML.

+This component also adds the attribute `@onDisplayed`.
+If used, the function passed to it will be called when the content has been displayed.
+This may be called more than once due to the nature of some components or the way React re-renders.

 ## Paper
 ***